Which city is cheaper, Sapporo or Yokohama?

 Capital of the northern Japanese island Hokkaido, Sapporo is a city surrounded by mountains and known for its beer, skiing, and annual snow festival with stunning ice sculptures.
 As host to the 1972 Winter Olympics, the city limits are dotted with ski jumps, hills, and popular ski resorts still in use today.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Yokohama is $117, while the average daily cost in Sapporo is $100.
+The average daily cost (per person) in Yokohama is $106, while the average daily cost in Sapporo is $90.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Yokohama and Sapporo in more detail.
+What follows is a categorical breakdown of travel costs for Yokohama and Sapporo in more detail.

 Some specific examples of transportation prices in Yokohama:

 Also for Sapporo, here are a few examples of actual transportation services: